-How to focus in the dark with infinity focus | Photofocus
+How to focus in the dark with infinity focus

 Infinity focus is a setting where everything beyond your lens’ hyperfocal distance will be in focus.
 From Wikipedia:

-“…infinity focus is the state where a lens or other optical system forms an image of an object an infinite distance away.
+” … infinity focus is the state where a lens or other optical system forms an image of an object an infinite distance away.
 This corresponds to the point of focus for parallel rays.
 The image is formed at the focal point of the lens.”

-In layman’s terms, infinity focus lets you focus things beyond what your camera would usually be able to focus on, and without an autofocus system.
-This makes it ideal for nighttime photography, as you can still obtain peak sharpness without relying on your camera’s autofocusing abilities.
+In layman’s terms, infinity focus lets you focus on things beyond what your camera would usually be able to focus on.
+Without an autofocus system.
+This makes it ideal for nighttime photography.
+You can still obtain peak sharpness without relying on your camera’s autofocusing abilities.

 How to use infinity focus

-By focusing to infinity, you can easily come away with sharp looking night photographs.
-Not all lenses support infinity focus, but you’ll notice a lot of standard lenses on the market do.
+By focusing to infinity, you can easily come away with sharp-looking night photographs.
+Not all lenses support infinity focus.
+You will notice a lot of standard lenses on the market do though.
 Fisheye, macro and other specialty lenses usually won’t.

 To get started, turn your lens into manual focus mode.
 Then turn the focus ring until the straight line marker lines up with the infinity symbol, located at the end of the focus ring.
 This will look different depending on which brand of lens you have, but the infinity marker is always the same design.